-Annual cash incentive bonuses and LTEIs are provided under the A. H. Belo 2008 Incentive Compensation Plan and administered by the Compensation Committee.
-This plan was approved by shareholders in 2009 and is discussed in more detail above under "Proposal Three: Approval of the Material Terms for Performance-Based Awards Under the A. H. Belo 2008 Incentive Compensation Plan."
+Annual cash incentive bonuses and LTEIs are provided under the A. H. Belo 2008 Incentive Compensation Plan ("ICP") and administered by the Compensation Committee.
+This plan was approved by shareholders in 2014.
 Officers of A. H. Belo and its subsidiaries, including A. H. Belo's CEO and its other NEOs, are eligible to participate in the ICP.
 Additional ICP participants may be selected by the Compensation Committee based on management's evaluation of an individual's ability to significantly affect A. H. Belo's results.
 LTCI compensation is granted outside of the ICP.
-Mr. Moise does not receive an annual cash incentive bonus, but rather participates in a quarterly sales commission plan tailored to his specific business objectives.
+In the second quarter of 2014, Mr. Moise transitioned from a quarterly sales commission plan tailored to his specific business objectives to a cash incentive bonus program under the ICP.
 Each of our incentive compensation programs are discussed in more detail below.